Sinusitis and ear infections

 Smoking and cigarette smoke irritate the sinuses and nose.

 Cold and cooling Foods like ice cream, cold drinks, bananas, guavas, coconut water and oily food aggravate sinusitis.

 Alcohol aggravates sinusitis and all infections in the body.
 If you have sinusitis or any other infection you should not drink alcohol.
 If you do drink you will notice an increase in the problem a few hours after you have taken alcohol.
-Drinking alcohol with an infection is like pouring the alcohol on a fire!
+Drinking alcohol with an infection, is like pouring alcohol on a fire!

 Colds cause swelling of the lining of the nose and aggravate sinusitis by blocking their drainage.

 Hay fever, caused by allergy to pollen and other particles in the air can cause or aggravate sinusitis.

 Synthetic carpets and furnishings deplete negative ions from the air and predispose to sinusitis.
 Use silk or wool carpets if you need carpets.